Rhoban/placo/docs/basics/collisions.rst

 Checking for nearest distances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By calling :func:`placo.RobotWrapper.distances`, you can get all the current minimum distances
+By calling :func:`distances <placo.RobotWrapper.distances>`, you can get all the current minimum distances
-between the collision pairs as a list of :func:`placo.Distance` objects.
+between the collision pairs as a list of :func:`Distance <placo.Distance>` objects.

 See also
 --------

-When using the kinematics solver, :func:`placo.KinematicsSolver.add_avoid_self_collisions_constraint` can
+When using the kinematics solver,
+:func:`KinematicsSolver.add_avoid_self_collisions_constraint <placo.KinematicsSolver.add_avoid_self_collisions_constraint>`
-be called to add a constraint to the solver so that self collisions are prevented.
+can be called to add a constraint to the solver so that self collisions are prevented.